All bike parameters are modified through the Left Sidebar.

 The Drivetrain Info heading contains the parameters used for calculating anti-squat.
 Idler pulleys can be enabled here with the Uses Idler selector.

 Normally the plots are updated automatically as you make changes.
 Live mode can be disabled under the Settings tab which will prevent the plot from updating until the Solve button is pressed.
+This can be useful if you are running high resolution solves which can increase solve latency and disrupt performance.

 Adjust Linkage Graphically